appbead/webkit-wiki/FAQ.md

 ### Why so many dependencies besides Qt?

 * **libpng** and **libjpeg** are optional dependencies in QtWebKit 5.6, but now are promoted to be mandatory.
 They are needed to build Qt anyway (though their sources are bundled with Qt), and having single code path for PNG and JPEG will allow to have same rendering and performance characteristics independently on how QtWebKit is built.
-* **sqlite** - similar to libraries above, QtWebKit 5.6 can use sqlite sources from Qt installation, but we don't provide this feature
+* **sqlite** - similar to libraries above
+    * QtWebKit can use sqlite sources from Qt installation if you set `SQLITE3SRCDIR` environment variable appropriately, however this is not recommended
 * **libxml2** and **libxslt** - similar to libraries above, but avoiding them required maintainance of spearate parser code for XML and XSLT.
 This opens a way to additional bugs, performance issues, and security issues (because it is web-facing code)
     * Note that you can disable XSLT support at build time to avoid depending on libxslt (-DENABLE_XSLT=OFF cmake option).
 However, it's a very small library.
     * On macOS system libxml2 and libxslt are used, similarly to WebKit.framework provided as a part of OS